fzfking/friflo-extendedsystems/README.md

 ﻿# Friflo Extended Systems
 A different look at systems for the Friflo ecs.
 This extension is oriented for unity, but can be used anywhere.
+## Caution: WIP.
+There can be bugs.
+Api may change.
 # Installation
 Before all it need installed Friflo ecs.
 ## Via upm